-Can you imagine what would it be like if an actual human had such powers?
+Can you imagine what it would be like if an actual human had such powers?

 Authentic Power

-The source of Authentic Power
+The Source of Authentic Power

 1. Loving Kindness & Non-Injury